 Many Psychologists believe that insecure attachment develops in early childhood, those first relationships and bonds we create with our primary caregivers, which builds the foundation for the types of relationships we have in adult life.

 Unfortunately, many people are then only capable of forming insecure attachments to others.
-The bond is more through fear, getting into relationships with mixed emotions, feelings and beliefs, either from a childhood of previous negative relationships can lead to the fear of rejection, and becoming dependent on those you should really walk away from.
+The bond is more through fear, getting into relationships with mixed emotions, feelings and beliefs, either from a childhood of previous negative relationship experience can lead to the fear of rejection, and becoming dependent on those you should really walk away from.

-When people have secure attachments, they believe others have a good, kind, caring hearts and expect the best from them.
-Meaning even those who grew with healthy childhood attachment, as they think others are good, can become confused in a narcissistic relationship, as the reality you live when you first meet the narcissist you live with.
+When people have secure attachments, they believe others have a genuine, kind, caring hearts and expect the best from them.
+Meaning even those who grew up with healthy childhood attachment, as they think others are genuine, can become confused in a narcissistic relationship, as the reality you live when you first meet the narcissist you live with.
 It’s real.
 With the gaslighting and projection than the blame-shifting, you often get left full of self-doubts and insecurities.
 In the next relationship, you carry those insecurities with you.

 Happiness can be deeply affected by the ending of a relationship, job loss, death of a loved one, health problems, money problems, being unhappy can affect your self-esteem.
 Rejection can knock your confidence, and this can lead to the woe is me mindset, then you’re on the lookout for all the negatives in life.
 Leading to the woe is me mentality.

-In some ways we are being conditioned from early childhood how to think, feel and behave, even down to the areas we are raised, what we call things, “bread roll, bread cake, bap, cop, bun, barm cake, biscuit,” we get our minds programmed where we are, from what we call things to the language we speak, it’s all about learning who we are and who we want to be.
-When we carry insecurities and fear getting hurt, this is the thing that leads us to be hurt the most, and we have to be honest with ourselves first.
+In some ways, we are being conditioned from early childhood how to think, feel and behave, even down to the areas we are raised, what we call things, “bread roll, bread cake, bap, cop, bun, barm cake, biscuit,” we get our minds programmed where we are, from what we call things to the language we speak, it’s all about learning who we are and who we want to be.
+When we carry insecurities and fear of getting hurt, this is the thing that leads us to be hurt the most, and we have to be honest with ourselves first.
 To others, if we get hurt by keeping ourselves hidden, it’s time to open up a relationship to others.
-There is no wrong in having insecurities and vulnerabilities.
+There is no wrong with having insecurities and vulnerabilities.

 Jealous and envy cause so many insecurities.
-Years ago, when people lived in the same towns or villages, and people owned similar things, there wasn’t as much competition to see.
+Years ago, when people lived in the same towns or villages and people owned similar things, there wasn’t as much competition to see.
 Those from the top 5% would do their best to keep control of that.
 Now we see from t.v and the media what others have.
 That quick fix of getting things means some people grow to feel entitled, nothing wrong with this, and they do, however, need to learn that if they want something, they need to be themselves and go all out to earn them without the need to destroy others, those who do well and give back are more fulfilled than those who take and lose out.
 We are allowed to want the simple things, the big things or the grand things.
 It’s all personal preference as to who you want to be, your journey in life, where you’d like to go.

 Over many years of being hurt by others, we slowly become progressive, not trusting others, as people hurt us and often walk away.

-A lack of confidence usually starts from somewhere, either picking up our parents lack of confidence (learned behaviour.) or from teachers, friends, other family members.
+A lack of confidence usually starts from somewhere, either picking up our parents’ lack of confidence (learned behaviour.) or from teachers, friends, other family members.

 Overcoming insecurities from past experiences of failure or rejection.
 Those obstacles are the path to guide our way.